-The Government Land Planning Service (GLPS) supports the Minister for Planning in assessing proposals to:
+The Government Land Planning Service (GLPS), formerly known as the Fast Track Government Land Service, supports the Minister for Planning in assessing proposals to:

 - reserve land proposed to be owned by the Victorian Government in the future, or

 - facilitate the delivery of priority projects on Victorian Government land.

 This includes ensuring that appropriate planning provisions are in place on government land, correcting anomalies and updating planning provisions to accurately reflect planning use and development

 When a request is received, the site is assessed to determine the most appropriate planning stream.
 The three streams are explained below.

 Sites considered under stream A require a planning scheme amendment approved under S20(4) of the Planning and Environment Act 1987.

 Outcome: the site will be generally consistent with the land use surrounding the site and where zones/overlays are likely to be the same as the surrounding planning provisions.